 While yes, height does have an advantage to rowing, but there are other factors that contribute to your success such as your cardiovascular level, overall body strength and of course your rowing technique.

 But why?.
-Well a shorter person will need a higher stroke rate to compete with the longer strides of the taller person.
-The taller person has longer arms and therefor can get more leverage from every stroke.
+Well, a shorter person will need a higher stroke rate to compete with the longer strides of the taller person.
+The taller person has longer arms and therefore can get more leverage from every stroke.
 This is the main advantage a tall person has when using a rowing machine or boat.